 Bake for 35 to 40 minutes, or until a knife inserted in the center comes out clean.
 Cool on a wire rack for 10 minutes before serving.

-Whole wheat flour and oatmeal lend whole grain goodness; unsweetened applesauce and raisins lend natural sweetness; and the walnuts contribute heart-healthy fat and beneficial antioxidants.
+Whole wheat flour and oatmeal lend whole-grain goodness; unsweetened applesauce and raisins lend natural sweetness; and walnuts contribute heart-healthy fat and beneficial antioxidants.

 - 2 cups all-purpose flour